Maceio Alagoas, Brazil Travel Guide

 Ensure your part a lasting positive impact on the community.

-Avoid engaging in activities that exploit animals or people.
+Avoid engaging in things that harm animals or people.
 Do not contribute to begging, specifically child begging, to prevent perpetuating exploitation.

 Support local artisans directly by purchasing crafts at Pontal da Barra or Mercado do Artesanato.
 This local wages and contributes directly to the local economy.